 Florida Activities for the Kids

 If you or your bank account aren’t up for Disney, keep in mind that Florida is loaded with more affordable alternatives.
 When in Tampa, check out the Lowry Park Zoo.
-Youth admission is only $25.95, and if you score online deals, that one-time purchase grants access to the zoo — and all of its koalas, penguins, elephants and monkeys.
+Youth admission is only $24.95, and if you score online deals, that one-time purchase grants access to the zoo — and all of its koalas, penguins, elephants, and monkeys.

 More Bright Ideas: 25 Coolest Places in the US to Visit With Kids

 Florida Activities for the Grownups

 It might require more patience than the kids have, but fishing at the St. Johns County Ocean Pier on St. Augustine Beach is something both you and your wallet will enjoy.
 Fishing fees are $3 for adults and $1.50 for children, and you can rent a pole at the bait shop nearby.
 Or maybe you’d rather hop over to Old Town Kissimmee, where vintage cars roar to life every Saturday evening for a free parade.

 It might not be ideal for kids, but if you and your partner are feeling adventurous and cost-conscious, spring for the freewheeling style of a Florida hostel.
-South Beach’s Posh Hostel offers complimentary drinks every night and a round-trip shuttle from Miami airport for as little as $24 per night when you book in advance online — though notably with a three-night minimum to book.
+South Beach’s Posh Hostel offers complimentary drinks every night and a round-trip shuttle from Miami airport for free when you book in advance online — though notably with a three-night minimum to book.

-For a more bohemian vibe, SoBe Hostel and Bar offers free dinner, free breakfast and a free welcome drink with its $15 to $30 per night rate, even when booking at the last minute.
+For a more bohemian vibe, SoBe Hostel and Bar offers free dinner, free breakfast, and a free welcome drink with its $17 to $30 per night rate, even when booking at the last minute.
 The most seasoned travelers know that hostels are among the best-kept secrets for globe-trotters — you’d be hard-pressed to stay in a hostel and come home without a handful of amazing stories to tell.

 Free Things to Do in Florida for the Whole Family